arunanshub/sphinx-nested-apidoc/README.md

   -n, --dry-run         Run the script without creating files (default: False) -o DESTDIR, --output-dir DESTDIR
-                        directory to place all output (default: None)
+                        directory to place all output (default: None) --package-name PACKAGE_NAME
+                        Name of the directory to put the package documentation in.
+By default it is the name of the package itself.
+                        (default: None)

 sphinx-apidoc options:
   -s SUFFIX, --suffix SUFFIX